kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

     1 -> 10 -> 100 -> 1000

-So, it can reach the `maxReplicas` very fast.
+So, it can reach `maxReplicas` very fast.

-Scale down will be done a usual way (check stabilization window in the [Stabilization Window][] section below and in the [Algorithm details][] in the official HPA documentation)
+Scale down will be done a usual way (check stabilization window in the [Stabilization Window][] section below and the [Algorithm details][] in the official HPA documentation)

 [Stabilization Window]: #stabilization-window
 [Algorithm details]: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details

 #### Story 2: Scale up as fast as possible, very gradual scale down

-This mode is important when you don’t want to risk scaling down very quickly.
+This mode is essential when you don’t want to risk scaling down very quickly.

 Create an HPA with the following parameters: